ilana105/IGME230-02/project-1-content.md

 # Can You Survive Hell's Kitchen?

 ## I. High Concept
-Prove that you are worthy of the black jacket and Hell's Kitchen winner title.
+Prove that you are worthy of the black jacket and the Hell's Kitchen winner title.

 ## II.
 Genre
 Matching puzzle, mini-games, puzzle, survival, time management

 ## III.
 Platform
-Tablet, phone, mobile friendly
+Tablet, phone, mobile friendly, possible on PC as well, not for console

 ## IV.
 Story
 You are an up and coming chef and think that you have what it takes to become the next Hell's Kitchen winner.